 III.
 Standing on the shoulders of giants

-AT THIS POINT I FEEL IT IS MY DUTY TO INFORM YOU OF MY CLEAR BIAS.
+At this point, I feel it is my duty to inform you of my clear bias.
 I am from Iceland, a tiny rock, somewhere in the middle of the ocean; many don’t even know where we are located (I had one of my grade school teachers point to Svalbard once when trying to locate my native land).
 We, much like Gibraltar, San Marino, etc., are minnows.
-While we are still ten times the population of Gibraltar, we are easily out-muscled by Malta, Luxembourg and Kosovo, not to mention Georgia and Azerbaijan.
+While we are still 10 times the population of Gibraltar, we are easily out-muscled by Malta, Luxembourg and Kosovo, not to mention Georgia and Azerbaijan.

 Yet, without wishing to shift the focus of this article to Iceland any further, we are now regularly distanced from any talk of belonging to that theoretical pre-qualification rabble.
-The truth is, however, that we were, and very likely will be again, belonging to those collection of ‘unwanteds’.
-We have been thrashed by the big and medium boys on several occasions, also losing to Cyprus and Liechtenstein.
+The truth is, however, that we were, and very likely will be again, belonging to the collection of ‘unwanteds’.
+Despite our rise recently, we have been thrashed by the big and medium boys on several occasions, also losing to Cyprus and Liechtenstein.
 Any mention of pre-qualifying, therefore, sends shivers down my spine.
 Here’s why.

 Gibraltar, in their application package, ended their plea to UEFA with not what Gibraltar can do for them, but rather what UEFA can do for Gibraltar.
 Before considering pre-qualification, it is also important to understand what these countries, or colonies, gain from being part of it all.
 The two big benefits which the GFA saw from entering UEFA was the sporting and technical development of the game.
 Firstly, “membership of UEFA will ensure that future players are given the necessary encouragement and exposure to develop and progress the sport on the Rock.”